csu-hmc/AHA-data-processing/README.md

 c3dbatch.m is a script that is set up to converts all c3d trials in a folder, or in a series of folders.
 To run this, the data needs to be organized as follows:
 * The C3D files must be named the same as the original TXT files, but with the .c3d extension e.g. Mocap0001.c3d.
 * The C3d Files must be in the same folder as the corresponding TXT files.
 * All folders to be be converted must be subfolders of one "data path" folder.
-In c3dbatch, you should set up this data path for your computer.
+In c3dbatch.m, you should set up this data path for your computer.

 During the conversion, a file c3dbatch.log is written with a record of what was done.
 This file also reports, for each file, how much marker data was missing in the original TXT file, and how much is missing in the new TXT file.
 One marker missing in one frame is counted as one piece of missing data.
+Inspect this file to make sure that everything went correctly.

+If a _edited.txt file already exists for a trial, the conversion is skipped for that trial, because it was already done.
+If you want to redo the conversion for that trial, simply delete the _edited.txt file before running c3dbatch.m.

 ### Possible issues
 * The C3D conversion has not been tested yet on a trial where the C3D recording started *before* the Mocap file.